ting-prado/sign-up-form/README.md

 ## Thoughts After Completion

 This project is kinda a challenging one specially when it came to the responsiveness design of the page.
-I've also become more comfortable and familiar in using advanced CSS selectors and form validation using the Constraint Validition API.
+I've also become more comfortable and familiar in using advanced CSS selectors and functions, and form validation using the Constraint Validition API.
 Overall, I am satisfied with the final output of the project.